UAB-IT/linear/docs-src/principals/color.md

 ## Accent

 This color is used in two contexts, in the first it serves as an accent color on certain UI elements.
 In the other context, it is used to communicate a positive status.
 The base of this color is **Campus Green** in the UAB brand toolkit.
-This color is reffered to as its old name **Apple Green** in the code.
+This color is referred to as its old name **Apple Green** in the code.

 <div style="display: flex; flex-wrap: wrap;">
   <div style="margin: 10px;">